christian-jacobsen/hypernet/README.md

 # HyperNet
-A deep learning-based CFD solver for hypersonic flows
+A deep learning-based library for modeling of multi-component non-equilibrium thermochemical processes.